maabishek/psalpha/README.md

 Setting up an Administrator account and System Operator
 ------------------------------------------------------------------------

-Once your server is up, you probably want to make yourself an Administrator (~)  and give yourself more powers on it.
-So here is the guide:
+Once your server is up, you probably want to make yourself an Administrator (~) on it.

-Open a new file: ``config/usergroups.csv``

-Then give: ``[your username],~``  Note: No space or capitalization
+### config/usergroups.csv

+To become an Administrator, create a file named `config/usergroups.csv` containing

+    USER,~

+Replace `USER` with the username that you would like to become an Administrator.
+Do not put a space between the comma and the tilde.

+This username must be registered.
+If you do not have a registered account, you can create one using the Register button in the settings menu (it looks like a gear) in the upper-right of Pokémon Showdown.

+Once you're an administrator, you can promote/demote others easily with the `/globaladmin`, `/globalleader`, `/globalmod`, etc commands.

-Open ``config.js`` and go in line 107 and change “immortalsx” to your username. (comma seperate to add more users)
+To make someone a system operator, open ``config.js`` and go in line 107 and change “placeholder” to your username. (comma seperate to add more users)

-Installing
+Installing (If server is being made official)
 ------------------------------------------------------------------------

     ./pokemon-showdown